 It’s what most people choose to do with the money they’ve saved in their 401(k) account when leaving a job.

-A rollover is different to a withdrawal, which is when you pull your money out of a 401(k) and pay taxes on it.
+A rollover is different from a withdrawal, which is when you pull your money out of a 401(k) and pay taxes on it.
 A rollover is tax-free because your money stays in a retirement account.
 Generally, you'll want to find the best place to roll over your 401(k), which is usually a quality broker that offers an IRA rollover bonus.

 How Does Capitalize Work?